-Wastewater management systems are designed to manage all leachate at the composting facility.
+8 Wastewater management systems are designed to manage all leachate at the composting facility.
 This is different to the management of stormwater which is addressed under 'Stormwater' of this guideline.

-Further information on the design and construction of wastewater lagoons can be obtained from draft guideline on wastewater lagoons.
+Further information on the design and construction of wastewater lagoons can be obtained from the guideline on wastewater lagoon construction.